codeaddslife/demo-loopback/README.md

 ```

 The db.json file will persist the in-memory data to a file.
 This allows us to keep our data when we restart the server.
-It also allows us to start our application with some testdata.
+It also allows us to start our application with some test data.

 We will create this file later on.
 Loopback won't give any warning when this file is not available yet.